gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 ![Identical to the previous slack message bar chart, but it extends until March 8th.](/assets/images/messages-all.png)

-## Helpers
+## Instructors

-The logistics of organising helpers across such a wide arrange of timezones was not a simple task!
-We started by breaking the world into three regions, <abbr title="asia / pacific">APAC</abbr> (or <abbr title="Asia / Pacific / Oceania">APO</abbr> in our documents), <abbr title="Europe, Middle East, Africa">EMEA</abbr>, and the Americas.
-We recruited helpers from each of these regions.
+The logistics of organising instructors across such a wide arrange of timezones was not a simple task.
+We identified over 60 instructors covering all time zones.

 ![Heat map of the world with helpers spread across.
 Most helpers resided in the US, followed by Europe.
 India, South Africa, and Brazil are also represented](/assets/images/smorg-helpers.png)

+The asynchronous format did not only allow participants to manage their time better, but also instructors.
+With over 60 instructors -all volunteers from the global Galaxy community- available on Slack throughout the week to answer questions, instructors were also able to combine support for this event with other responsibilities while still retaning continuous coveage of instructors.

 <!--## Participants-->